 Small amounts of support for research and strategic discussions helped to propel the efforts in Uruguay that influenced a host of laws related to community radio, libel, and freedom of information.
-Similar support was helpful to the efforts leading to the 2013 changes in Mexico's telecommunications law.3 In Myanmar, sector-wide coordination efforts began in 2013 that used a multi-stakeholder approach to involve relevant actors: local community leaders, companies, government officials, international and regional stakeholders.
-Though the Myanmar case also highlights the challenges of convening such forums in an uncertain transition, the relationships developed during the time the working group existed laid the groundwork for a variety of coalitions and campaigns around the country's second draft of the Right to Information Bill and new provisions in the Telecommunication Act.
-It also contributed to the development of the Myanmar Journalism Institute, as well as a safety fund for journalists.4
+Similar support was helpful to the efforts leading to the 2013 changes in Mexico's telecommunications law.8 In Burma, a multi-stakeholder approach begun in 2013 sought to involve relevant actors beyond the sector: local community leaders, companies, government officials, and international and regional stakeholders.
+Though the Burmese case also highlights the challenges of convening such forums in an uncertain transition, the relationships developed at the time laid the groundwork for a variety of coalitions and campaigns around the country's second draft of the Right to Information Bill and new provisions in the Telecommunication Act.
+It also contributed to the development of the Myanmar Journalism Institute, as well as a safety fund for journalists.9